 ‘Diego Maradona’ is a 2019 documentary film about the legendary Argentine footballer, constructed from over 500 hours of never-before-seen footage.

-Even if you aren’t a football fan, this documentary is worth your time.
+Even if you aren’t a football fan, it is worth your time.
 For many, Diego Maradona is considered to be the best football player to ever have played the game and this football documentary shows how a poor boy from Buenos Aires, Argentina, became one of the biggest football stars of all time.

 In this 2019 film, you’ll see his moments in the spotlight but also the drama that happened behind the scene.
 Previously available for free on Amazon Prime, it’s not rentable on Amazon for £4.49.